-Lesson PlansBack to lesson plans archive August 9, 2017
+Lesson PlansBack to lesson plans archive September 7, 2018

-Looking for the next big idea?
-Teach your students about the invention process and how they can learn how to solve problems through innovation.
-Use the five lessons below to explore inventions that are battling invasive species, finding untapped renewable energy and more.
+Teach your students how to solve problems through the power of invention and innovation.
+Use these 10 lessons written by STEM teachers for PBS NewsHour Extra to explore inventions that are battling invasive species, finding untapped renewable energy and more.

-- Concept phase: Identify a problem, conduct research and brainstorm solutions.
+Concept phase: Identify a problem, conduct research and brainstorm solutions.

-- Design phase: Create a plan, calculate costs, select the best solution and determine necessary resources.
+Design phase: Create a plan, calculate costs, select the best solution and determine necessary resources.

-- Build phase: Sketch, model or build a prototype.
+Build phase: Sketch, model or build a prototype.

-- Review and redesign phase: Review the invention for strengths and weaknesses.
+Review and redesign phase: Review the invention for strengths and weaknesses.